EMDR for First Responders

-First responders encounter disturbing scenes and help people during the worst times in life.
-The ongoing exposure to tragedy and life-or-death situations causes traumatic responses, not only for the people first responders are helping, but also for the workers themselves.
 Post-traumatic stress disorder (PTSD) can become a long-standing challenge when traumatic events overwhelm a person.
-Treatments like EMDR can have radically beneficial effects on trauma survivors with PTSD, making it one of the more promising recovery methods for first responders.
+Treatments like EMDR can greatly help trauma survivors with PTSD, making it one of the more promising recovery methods for veterans.

 What Is EMDR?

 EMDR is the abbreviation for Eye Movement Desensitization and Reprocessing.
-It is an effective treatment that incorporates eye movement or sound in a repetitive, back-and-forth format during the recollection of a traumatic event.
-The combination of recall and sensory factors can help decrease problematic PTSD symptoms.
+It is a helpful treatment that includes eye movement or sound in a repetitive, back-and-forth format while remembering a traumatic event.
+Combining recall and sensory factors can help decrease problematic PTSD symptoms.

-Experts disagree on the exact mechanism that makes this treatment so effective, but regardless of the cause, EMDR works.
-In fact, one Kaiser Permanente study showed positive results in 100% of single-trauma and 77% of multi-trauma participants.
-These incredible results were achieved from a six-session series of EMDR treatments.
+Experts disagree on the exact mechanism that makes this treatment so effective; regardless, EMDR works.
+One Kaiser Permanente study showed positive results in 100% of single-trauma and 77% of multi-trauma participants.
+These results were achieved from a six-session series of EMDR treatments.

 EMDR can treat conditions such as: